How to Sharpen a Knife Without a Sharpener- Is it possible?

 The first thing you want to do before you use your whetstone or diamond stone is to choose an angle to sharpen your knife.
 If you don’t know beforehand what angle your knife is sharpened at, you can’t go wrong with choosing a 10-30 degree angle for each side of your knife blade.
 A shallow angle will make a sharp edge that will not last long.
 A steeper angle will be sturdier, so 17-20 degrees will be an excellent compromise between the two.

 The next step is to wet your whetstone or diamond stone with a light oil, such as honing or mineral oil.
 This will make it easier for the blade to pass over the whetstone or diamond stone when you are sharpening it.
-Moreover, the oiling the whetstone or diamond stone will keep the shavings from clogging the pores of the stones.
+Moreover, the oiling of the whetstone or diamond stone will keep the shavings from clogging the pores of the stones.

 An important note about oiling sharpening stones: most are carborundum stones, which mean they can be used wet or dry.
 However, oil will ruin them.
 Therefore, it is best to look for stones that specifically say “oiling stones.”